Report card: Bob Condotta grades the Seahawks’ loss to the Saints

 Special teams

 A tough day here as Jason Myers went 1-3 when Seattle needed every point it could get.
-Sure, they were not gimmes — 44 and 53 — but Myers has now missed four field goals in the last five games after having hit 37 in a row.
+Sure, they were not gimmes — 44 and 53 each in the second half — but Myers has now missed four field goals in the last five games after having hit a franchise-record 37 in a row.

 Grade: D